Mira, Royal Detective: Critical response

 Shagorika Ghosh Perkins of ColorLines praised the diversity of the series, saying, "Bringing these experiences and stories to a new generation of children will enrich their lives, help to bridge the geographical divide and hopefully activate viewers’ imaginations, stimulate curiosity, and empower young minds to build trust, respect and friendships."
 Burkely Hermann of I Love Libraries praised the series for positively portraying libraries, as shows like She-Ra and the Princesses of Power, Hilda, Cleopatra in Space, and Too Loud have done, noting specific episodes with library scenes which show the value of libraries and the organization of these institutions.
-He specifically highlights an episode where Mira is tasked with solving a "library-related mystery" as she peddles a bookmobile across the city, with the characters singing a "sweet song about the importance of reading and libraries" and Mira saying that library materials should be checked out correctly so the "library can keep track of their materials," allowing them to be available to others.
+He specifically highlights an episode where Mira is tasked with solving a "library-related mystery" as she pedals a bookmobile across the city, with the characters singing a "sweet song about the importance of reading and libraries" and Mira saying that library materials should be checked out correctly so the "library can keep track of their materials," allowing them to be available to others.
 Emily Ashby of Common Sense Media rated the show a 4 out of 5 stars.
 She further noted that the sources authentically incorporates various aspects of Indian culture, while stories challenge Mira and her friends to solve mysteries, and her extended family members are important part of her life, making clear that family isn't limited to her nuclear family.
 Ashby also praised the lively music and the "right touch of fantasy" like talking animals and flying vehicles for its "young audience."

 Some people from the Indian-American community praised the series, calling it "incredible" and "pretty cool" to see representation of themselves on TV, praising the involvement of South Asians in the production process, and singing along with people of all ages and races singing along with the "We're on the case" song.